JuniorPaula/toolskit/README.md

-# Toolkit to upload files
+# Toolkit to upload files and used a JSON

 A simple example of how to upload a files in **Golang**.